 Ferries to Fire Island may charge an additional fee or may require that bicycles be shipped separately on a freight boat.

 There are currently no specially designated bicycle routes within Fire Island National Seashore, and bike riding is not permitted on Robert Moses State Park roadways.
 However, you may ride your bike on established routes designated for off-road motor vehicle travel.

-Bicycles are not permitted in the Otis Pike Fire Island High Dune Wilderness area, on boardwalks or other pedestrian walks on Seashore properties, and may not be ridden around park marinas.
+Please note: Bicycles are not permitted in the Otis Pike Fire Island High Dune Wilderness area, on boardwalks or other pedestrian walks at National Park Service properties, and may not be ridden around park marinas.